top of page

 First things first: A narrative is the telling, or retelling, of an event -- real or imagined.

 Across the board, research asserts that the ability to generate a narrative is very important for students.
-In an expansive research review, Spencer and Peterson (2020) asserted that "A notable literature documents the predictive nature of early narrative language skills for later academic achievement.
+In an expansive research review, Spencer and Peterson (2020) stated that "A notable literature documents the predictive nature of early narrative language skills for later academic achievement.
 Children’s narrative abilities are related to listening comprehension, receptive vocabulary, and writing...
 The relation between early oral narrative skills and later reading comprehension is particularly strong."
 Spencer and Peterson cited C. E. Snow et al. (2007) (reference below) who found that the ability to produce a narrative in preschool predicts reading comprehension performance in the fourth, seventh, and 10th grades.

 Skills related to narrative generation feature prominently in Common Core State Standards.
 In addition, working on oral narrative skills will support students' written narrative skills.
 Narratives are very important for children's social success as well.